The Road Less Traveled

 July 17 - July 26, 2018 // 10 Days

-Come and see for yourself the true meaning of “Pura Vida!”
-Click on the Description tab below.
+Keep scrolling to see for yourself the true meaning of “Pura Vida!”

 From some of the biggest and strongest creatures on the planet to some of the smallest and most delicate, we hone our wildlife spotting skills along the journey.
 Whales spout in the distance, butterflies flutter around our noses, and magically colored macaws are sprinkled throughout our surroundings.

 #2 "Across the Gulf Adventure" to Puerto Jimenez

 The last town on the Osa Peninsula before entering Corcovado National Park, Puerto Jiménez is rooted in gold mining and logging.
 With the creation of the park, the mining and logging have decreased drastically, while the sunsets, dolphin sightings, and tranquil beaches still remain.
 We soak in the tranquility along with the history of this gem of a town.

 Not far from our basecamp, we visit a local school to spend time with youth and help out with ongoing projects.
 The inevitable dance, song, laughter, and knowledge shared make for priceless moments for everyone involved.
 Trade some English language skills for some Spanish language practice after jumping into a game of fútbol!

 Established in 1990, Marino Ballena protects 5,510 hectares of beach, mangrove, marine, and rainforest habitats.
 It's tough to decide what's more impressive: the landscape or the diversity of living organisms throughout it!